alexanderono7/Monkeypox-Data-Visualizer/README.md

 To run the entire application:
     python3 pyqt5.py

-(must have PostgreSQL running with database name as 'finalproject')
+(must have PostgreSQL running with database name as 'finalproject' - see `sql_creation_queries` file to see queries used to build database and run the function `populate_db()` in `sql_script.py` to populate the database with the CDC covid data from the csv file)

 Dependencies:
     pycountry-convert